reecetech/ebs-bootstrap/README.md

 * **Mount** a block device
 * **Ownership** and **Permissions** management of the mount point

-Currently, the following following file systems are supported for querying and modification...
+Currently, the following file systems are supported for querying and modification...

 * `ext4`
 * `xfs`